BioBoost/course_programming_from_base_to_ace/docs/01_introduction_to_computer_programming/README.md

 An important reason to consider learning about how to program a computer is that the concepts underlying this will be valuable to you, regardless of whether or not you go on to make a career out of it.
 One thing that you will learn quickly is that **a computer is very dumb, but obedient**.
 It does exactly what you tell it to do, which may not necessarily be what you wanted. **Programming will help you learn the importance of clarity of expression**.

 > It has often been said that a person does not really understand something until he teaches it to someone else.
-Actually a person does not really understand something until after teaching it to a computer, i.e., express it as an algorithm."
+Actually a person does not really understand something until after teaching it to a computer, i.e., express it as an algorithm.
 >
 > *(Donald Knuth, in "American Mathematical Monthly," 81)*